diegochagas/GithubDatasetAPI/README.md

 # GithubDatasetAPI

-GithubDatasetAPI to include and exclude events and actors
+An Rest API created to include, select and exclude events, update and select actors of an event.

+# Technologies used
+- HTML
+- CSS
+- JavaScript
+- Node.js
+- SQLite